-- A simple list of sections (if applicable) and chapter titles. - A list of sections (if applicable) and chapter titles along with important chapter headings.
+- A simple list of part and chapter titles. - A list of part and chapter titles along with important chapter headings.
 One level of headings is usually sufficient, but a second and, very rarely, a third may be included.

 List of Illustrations